SirivellaAnjani/SirivellaAnjani/README.md

 -->

 # 💫 About Me:
-IBM Capstone Project<br>At this time, I am engaged in enhancing my programming competency while acquiring knowledge in the field of machine learning.
+At this time, I am engaged in enhancing my programming competency while acquiring knowledge in the field of machine learning.

 # 💻 Tech Stack: